3AM Classes | Mondays, Tuesdays, and Wednesdays from 9:00 a.m. to 11:30 a.m. Jill Rye and Lindsey Wade

 HOME VISITS FOR AM AND PM FAMILIES

-The home visit is brief – just 15 minutes or so.
+The home visit is brief; just 15 minutes or so.
+The home visit is brief—just 15 minutes or so.
 This year, plan to meet with your child’s teachers outdoors.
 In the event of rain we will need to be creative and teachers can meet with you in your garage, under a covered outdoor space or under umbrellas.
 Due to COVID, meeting indoors should be the last option.
-We will also require masks and social distancing during indoor and outdoor home visits.
+Wearing a mask indoors is recommended when COVID Transmission Levels are HIGH in DuPage County.

 Tips for Preparing for your Home Visit: